Some of the latest articles:

 Reproduction Line Cord Resistor.
 How to make a new line cord resistor for your American AC/DC radio that is completely authentic and requires no modifications.

-Service Tips: An ever increasing list of faults and their repairs for various electronic items I've worked on.
+Service Tips: An ever increasing list of faults and their repairs for various electronic items.

-Solar/Wind installation Installation of a 12V solar and wind powered lighting plant for my house.
+Solar/Wind installation.
+Installation of a domestic 12V solar and wind powered lighting plant.

-Solar water heater Installation and connection of an Evacuated Tube collector panel to my existing electric water heater.
+Solar water heater.
+Installation and connection of an Evacuated Tube collector panel to an existing electric water heater.

 6V Turn Signal Flasher.
 6 volt electronic flasher design with user adjustable flash rate, and low current wiring to the indicator switch.
 This design is not affected by supply voltage.

-Improved Radio for the Model T Ford.
-Three valve vibrator powered car radio for the Model T. This design uses the 12AT7 super regenerative circuit.
+Car Radio for the Model T Ford.
+Three valve vibrator powered car radio for the Model T. This design uses the 12AT7 super-regenerative circuit.
+Updated 2019

 Running coils without the magneto.
 Improve ignition system performance in cars where the 6V battery is the only power source.